U.S. rejects Ford petition to delay recall of 3 million vehicles

-WASHINGTON (Reuters) - The U.S. National Highway Traffic Safety Administration said on Friday it was rejecting a petition by Ford Motor Co (F.N) to delay recall of about 3 million vehicles with potentially defective air bag inflators to conduct additional testing.
+WASHINGTON, Nov 17 (Reuters) - The U.S. National Highway Traffic Safety Administration said on Friday it was rejecting a petition by Ford Motor Co to delay recall of about 3 million vehicles with potentially defective air bag inflators to conduct additional testing.

 The agency said it did not find the request by the second largest U.S. automaker to defer a recall until additional testing was conducted “reasonable under the circumstances or supported by the testing and data it has collected to date.”

-NHTSA also rejected a similar petition filed by Mazda Motor Co (7261.T) covering about 6,000 vehicles.
+NHTSA also rejected a similar petition filed by Mazda Motor Co covering about 6,000 vehicles.

 Ford did not immediately say if it plans to challenge the agency’s decision.
 “We will cooperate with the agency, as we always do,” a spokeswoman said.
 The vehicles in question include the 2007-11 Ford Ranger, 2006-12 Fusion and Lincoln MKZ, 2006-11 Mercury Milan, and 2007-10 Ford Edge and Lincoln MKX.